-The regulatory authority generally bases its assessment on the most recent available figures in its cost audits and in establishing the grid capacity and volumes the tariffs are based upon.
-However, the conducted cost audits require significant time and effort, both on the regulatory authority's end and on the companies'.
-Also, regulated companies must be given sufficient time to submit comments on proposed changes in the regulatory regime (including a new efficiency benchmark) and on the official decisions on their allowed costs.
-And finally, the accounts of all companies that are being benchmarked must have been approved before the benchmarking can take place.
-For some grid operators, therefore, the regulatory authority must base its assessment on the second-to-last year of annual financial data available.
-For the fourth RP, which started in 2019, the regulatory authority therefore did not audit the costs of the most recent full business year (2017) but rather those of the previous year (2016).
+In general, the regulatory authority bases all its assessments on the most recent available figures.
+However, the conducted cost audits require significant time and effort, both for the regulatory authority and for the companies.
+In addition, regulated companies require sufficient time to submit comments on changes in the regulatory regime and on their allowed costs.
+Moreover, the accounts of all companies must have been approved before the benchmarking can take place.
+Therefore, the regulatory authority bases its assessment on the second-to-last year of financial data available.